rmcsharry/ernest-site/content/documentation/start.md

 ## Build Infrastructure

 With Ernest CLI installed, let's dive right into it and start creating some infrastructure.

-We'll build infrastructure on Carrenza vCloud for this guide, but Ernest can manage many providers.
+We'll build infrastructure on Carrenza vCloud for this guide.

 ### Setup Ernest

-Before we can create any infrastructure we will need to connect to Ernest and configure it to work with our infrastructure provider, which is the Carrenza vCloud infrastructure for this example.
+Before we can create any infrastructure we will need to connect to Ernest and configure it to work with our infrastructure provider.
 We will need the following information about our Ernest instance and infrastructure provider:

 * Ernest IP address (31.210.241.238)
 * Ernest username/password (user1/xxxxxx)